pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 Any large agency that has multiple developers who login frequently via username/password will trigger failed logins for everyone else who works on the site.
 This occurs despite everyone using the right password and even when one user logs in and out successfully 3 times.

-As a workaround, we recommend following development best practice workflows by [authenticating via SSH key for password-less access](/ssh-keys).
+As a workaround, we recommend following development best practice workflows by [authenticating via SSH key for passwordsless access](/ssh-keys).

 ### Why can't I access Multidev on my site when the Supporting Organization can use it?

 Only workspace team members and administrators of a Supporting Organization with Multidev can use this feature.
-Site team members who are associated with the site but not the agency can access Multidev environments via the unique URL, will not be able to commit code to them.
+Site team members who are associated with the site but not the professional workspace can access Multidev environments via the unique URL, will not be able to commit code to them.

 ### Why can't my Agency workspace own a site?